aliyun/terraform-provider-alicloud/website/docs/r/dts_synchronization_job.html.markdown

 * `error_notice` - (Optional, ForceNew) The error notice.
 Valid values: `true`, `false`.
 * `error_phone` - (Optional, ForceNew) The error phone.
 The mobile phone number of the contact who error the alarm.
 Multiple mobile phone numbers separated by English commas `,`.
 This parameter currently only supports China stations, and only supports mainland mobile phone numbers, and up to 10 mobile phone numbers can be passed in.
 * `status` - (Optional) The status of the resource.
 Valid values: `Synchronizing`, `Suspending`.
 You can stop the task by specifying `Suspending` and start the task by specifying `Synchronizing`.
+* `dedicated_cluster_id` - (Optional, ForceNew) When the ID of the dedicated cluster is input, the task is scheduled to the corresponding cluster.
+* `data_check_configure` - (Optional, ForceNew) The data verification task of the migration or synchronization instance, in the format of a JSON string, such as parameter limits or alarm configurations.
+For more information, see the DataCheckConfigure parameter description [datacheckconfigure-parameter](https://help.aliyun.com/zh/dts/developer-reference/datacheckconfigure-parameter).
+* `source_endpoint_vswitch_id` - (Optional, ForceNew) Data Delivery link switch instance id
+* `destination_endpoint_owner_id` - (Optional, ForceNew) The ID of the Alibaba Cloud account to which the target RDS MySQL instance belongs. can be configured only when the target instance is RDS MySQL.
+This parameter is used to migrate or synchronize data across Alibaba Cloud accounts.
+You also need to enter the **destinationendpointrle** parameter.
+* `destination_endpoint_role` - (Optional, ForceNew) The role name of the Alibaba Cloud account to which the target instance belongs.
+This parameter must be entered when data migration or synchronization across Alibaba Cloud accounts is performed.
+For the permissions and authorization methods required by this role.
+* `dts_bis_label` - (Optional, ForceNew) The environment label of the DTS instance.
+The value is: **normal**, **online**.

 -> **NOTE:** From the status of `NotStarted` to `Synchronizing`, the resource goes through the `Prechecking` and `Initializing` phases.
 Because of the `Initializing` phase takes too long, and once the resource passes to the status of `Prechecking`, it can be considered that the task can be executed normally.
 Therefore, we treat the status of `Initializing` as an equivalent to `Synchronizing`.